Open-Science-Tools/nd2reader/README.md

 ### Installation

+If you don't already have the packages `numpy` and `six`, they will be installed automatically:

 `pip3 install nd2reader` for Python 3.x

 `pip install nd2reader` for Python 2.x

-If you don't already have the packages `numpy` and `six`, they will be installed automatically.
+`nd2reader` is an order of magnitude faster in Python 3.
+I recommend using it unless you have no other choice.

 ### ND2s